YueGroup/yuegroup.github.io/_pages/research.md

     <div class="research-section">
       <div class="research-content">
       <h4><strong>Fluids at interfaces and in confinement</strong></h4>
-<p style="text-align: justify;"> How molecules behave at an interface or in confinement is <em>vastly different</em> from how they behave in bulk.
+<p style="text-align: justify; font-size: 17px;"> How molecules behave at an interface or in confinement is <em>vastly different</em> from how they behave in bulk.
 These types of environments are where analytical theories tend to break down, where chemical reactions are more likely to happen, where timescale trends diverge.
 Our group seeks to <strong>unravel the intricate relationship between surface features, geometries, and the subsequent influence on fluid behavior.</strong> Ultimately, we are interested in uniquely designing surfaces toward target fluid properties for separations processes and catalysis.</p>
       </div>
       <img src="{{ site.url }}{{ site.baseurl }}/images/research2.png" alt="Research 2" style="max-width: 400px;" />
     </div>